 2. At the lower right corner, you should see the option “Temporarily disable my account.”

 3. You’ll have to give a reason for Instagram to disable your account.
-The options include “Can’t find people to follow,” “Want to remove something,” and “Just need a break,” among several others.
-Select a reason and enter your password.
+Select a most suitable for you reason and enter your password.

 4. Click “Temporarily Disable Account.”
 Take note that you can only do this once a week.